cvs-health/testilo/README.md

 ### Issues to script

-Testilo classifies issues.
-The built-in issue classifications are located in the `procs/score` directory, in files whose names begin with `tic` (for “Testilo issue classification”).
-You can create additional `tic` files with custom issue classifications.
+Testilo classifies tool rules into _issues_.
+The built-in classifications are located in the `procs/score` directory, in files whose names begin with `tic` (for “Testilo issue classification”).
+You can create additional `tic` files with custom classifications.

+For example, one of the issues in the `tic38.js` file is `mainNot1`.
+Four rules are classified as belonging to that issue: rule `main_element_only_one` of `aslint` and 3 more rules defined by 3 other tools.

-If you want Testaro to test targets for particular issues, you can name those issues and use the Testilo `script` module to create a script.
+If you want Testaro to test targets for only particular issues, you can name those issues and use the Testilo `script` module to create a script for that purpose.
+The only tools called by the script will be tools that define rules that are classified as belonging to one or more issues named.

-If you want Testaro to test targets for **all** the rules of all the available tools, without regard to any issue classification, you can use the `script` module to create a script that does not impose any issue restrictions.
+If you want Testaro to test targets for **all** the rules of all the available tools, you can use the `script` module to create a script that does not impose any issue restrictions.

 #### Invocation